dsccommunity/ConfigMgrCBDsc/README.md

 ### CMAssetIntelligencePoint

+- **[String] IsSingleInstance** _(Key)_:  Specifies the resource is a single instance, the value must be 'Yes'.
+  { Yes }.
 - **[String] SiteCode** _(Key)_: Specifies the Site Code for the Configuration Manager site.
 - **[String] SiteServerName** _(Required)_: Specifies the Site Server to install or configure the role on.
+If the role is already installed on another server this setting will be ignored.
 - **[String] CertificateFile** _(Write)_: Specifies the path to a System Center Online authentication certificate (.pfx) file.
 If used, this must be in UNC format.
 Local paths are not allowed.
 Mutually exclusive with the